 The opposite phenomenon, i.e. where the material changes shape as a voltage is applied over its faces, is called the converse piezoelectric effect, and this was not discovered until a year later, in 1881.

 Since the piezoelectric effect was discovered more than a century ago, it has spread into various applications and is now widely used.
 Areas include frequency control, in for example clocks, loudspeakers to generate sound, and microbalances, such as QCM and QCM-D, to monitor mass changes.
 But it doesn’t stop there.
 Now piezoelectricity is a candidate contributor to future sustainable energy supply.
-Light, wind and thermal have long been obvious sources, and thanks to the piezoelectric effect, vibration has now been added to the list.
-One way to use vibrational sources for power generation is, for example, to harvest human kinetic energy via street or pavement tiles. i.e. to convert the energy of footsteps to electricity.
-Energy generated this way could be used to run for example street lights or other low-voltage equipment in cities.
+Light, wind, and thermal energy have long been obvious sources to use, and thanks to the piezoelectric effect, vibration has now been added to the list.
+One way to use vibrational sources for power generation is, for example, to harvest human kinetic energy via street or pavement tiles,2 i.e. to convert the energy of footsteps to electricity.
+Energy generated this way could be used to run for example streetlights or other low-voltage equipment in cities.
+In addition to energy harvesting, there are several applications in for example analytical chemistry where piezoelectric materials are used, including gas and liquid chromatography, virus detection, water determination, and trace metal analysis.3

-Piezoelectricity is a property of certain materials which induces an electric current when mechanical stressed.
+Piezoelectricity is a property of certain materials that induces an electric current when mechanically stressed.
 It is used in, for example, frequency control and current generation applications.

 Download the text as pdf below.